sw82/divelog/README.md

 - Offers options to either continue with the existing installation or start fresh
 - Creates automatic backups before overwriting existing database tables
 - Includes a force mode option to bypass checks when needed

+### Enhanced Cleanup Features

+The installer includes powerful cleanup capabilities to handle problematic installations:
+- **Multiple Cleanup Methods**: Uses several approaches to ensure all installation markers are properly removed
+- **Force Cleanup Option**: Advanced cleanup functionality for stubborn cases where standard methods fail
+- **Detailed Feedback**: Clear reporting on which files were successfully removed and which might need manual intervention
+- **Session Handling**: Properly resets all session variables to ensure a truly fresh start
+- **Inconsistency Detection**: Identifies and provides specific solutions for inconsistent installation states (like when markers exist but configuration files don't)

 ### Security Features